-How Signals Are Sent To Your Computer
+Podcasting Signals Are Sent To Your Computer

 You may be interested in knowing how signals are sent to your computer with the audio interface.
-This is normally done with a USB cable, thunderbolt cable or FireWire that connects to your computer from the interface.
+This is normally done with a USB cable, thunderbolt cable or FireWire that connects to your computer.
 It is important to remember that audio interfaces that use thunderbolt cables are usually only compatible with McIntosh computers, so watch out for this if you have a PC.
 Most standard products will work with a Mac computer but for podcasters who have a PC, a bit of extra research is required when choosing your audio interface.

 Some podcasters do all of their recording in a single room or studio which makes it easy to set up your equipment.
 However, some podcasters are constantly traveling and like to record their podcasts on the road.
 For these people, they will be glad to know that portable audio interfaces can be purchased which can work with Ipads and other ios devices.
 These interfaces provide good sound quality without the bulkiness of carrying heavy equipment along with you when you are traveling.

 In conclusion, there are many factors you need to consider when choosing an audio interface for your podcast.
 Your budget will be the main deciding factor which will limit you to a specific range that you can purchase within.
 But it is important to also consider how your podcast is going to work and what your individual needs are.
-This means asking yourself questions such as how many mic inputs the audio interface has and whether the cabling is compatible with your Mac or PC.
+This means asking yourself questions such as how many mic inputs it has and whether the cabling is compatible with your Mac or PC.
 If you are unsure which audio interface is right for you, speak to some other podcasters and ask them which interface devices they use and whether they have any recommendations.
 You may be able to use their system to test out the interface to see if it will work for you.
 You should also read reviews online before purchasing an interface.
-With a little careful research, you should be able to select a good quality audio interface that will make your podcast sounds great.
+With a little careful research, you should be able to select a good quality audio interface that will make you sound great.